Play (Swedish group): 2003–2004: Replay and second lineup

 Play returned to the studio to begin recording their second album, Replay.
 Prior to the release of their second album, a DVD titled Playin' Around was released and featured several Play music videos, special "Making of" segments, footage from a live concert, and clips of the members from Play recording and preparing for their second album.
-Replay, a more mature and R&B-influenced effort, was released on June 10, 2003.
+Replay, a more mature and R&B-influenced effort, was released on 10 June 2003.
 On the day of release, Play made several appearances to promote the album, including a guest spot on popular daytime talk show Live with Regis and Kelly.
-During the Replay era, Faye emerged as the group's lead singer.
+During the Replay era, Hamlin emerged as the group's lead singer.
 The album debuted at number sixty-seven and managed to stay in the top 200 albums for seven weeks.
 The first single was "I Must Not Chase the Boys" and the music video made was aired on MTV's TRL and made the top 10 requested videos countdown.
 It also managed to be featured on Carson Daly's radio show as one of his picks of the week.
-The song was also used for a promo for the Nickelodeon cartoon My Life As A Teenage Robot.
+The song was also used for a promo for the Nickelodeon cartoon My Life As a Teenage Robot.
 Play continued to tour in 2003 and they also appeared on several Nickelodeon television specials as featured guests and performers.
 The group also released the second and final single from Replay, a cover of Atomic Kitten's "Whole Again".

-In October 2003, Play's lead singer, sixteen-year-old Faye Hamlin, decided to leave Play to pursue a college education.
-Faye continued to make appearances with Play until December 2003, and appeared in Play's video "It's a Hard Knock Life" which was featured on a DVD re-release of the hit musical film Annie.
-On December 15, a formal press release on the group's official site informed fans of the lineup change and introduced new member, Janet Leon, who would become Play's new lead singer along with Anaïs.
+In October 2003, Play's lead singer, sixteen-year-old Hamlin, decided to leave Play to pursue a college education.
+Hamlin continued to make appearances with Play until December 2003, and appeared in Play's video "It's a Hard Knock Life" which was featured on a DVD re-release of the hit musical film Annie.
+On 15 December, a formal press release on the group's official site informed fans of the lineup change and introduced new member, Janet Leon, who would become Play's new lead singer along with Lameche.